ibm-cloud-docs/BlockStorage/README.md

 # BlockStorage
-This collection belongs to the Storage tribe.
-If you have any questions about this offering, contact Doug Petteway, Offering Manager.
+This collection belongs to the Infrastructure as a Service Storage services.
+If you have any questions about this offering, contact Offering Management: Tony Sater (tsater@us.ibm.com).